zeph11/Personal-Blog/README.md

     -Start the frontend development server: yarn dev

 ## Limitations
-  -No Authentication System: The website does not have an authentication system, so only the owner can perform actions like adding, editing, and deleting posts.
-Other users can only view the blog posts.<br/>
+  **-No Authentication System:**  Currently, the website only has single-user authentication system, which means that only the owner can access and interact with the site.
+Other users cannot create accounts or log in to        view the content.
+This limitation restricts the website's audience to the owner alone.<br/>
-  -Testing Limitation: The project attempted to use Jest for testing, but due to Vite's limitations, full Jest integration was not achieved.<br/>
+  **-Testing Limitation:**  While efforts were made to include testing for the project using Jest, Vite's limitations prevented the full integration of the testing framework.
+As a result, the test coverage may be limited, and  the application has not be adequately tested.<br/>
-  -Filtering, Searching, and Categorization: While the website has features for filtering, searching, and categorizing blog posts, these features have not been fully implemented yet.<br/>
+  **Filtering, Searching, and Categorization:** The website was designed with features for filtering, searching, and categorizing blog posts to enhance user experience and content organization.
+However, these features have not been fully implemented at the moment. <br/>
-  -Static Featured Images: The feature image for blog posts is currently static and not dynamically generated.<br/>
+  **-Static Featured Images:** Currently, the featured images for blog posts are static and not dynamically generated.
+This limitation means that each blog post's featured image is hardcoded or fixed and cannot be changed or customized by the owner when creating or editing a post. <br/>

 ## Technologies Used
+ ### Frontend
- ### Frontend: HTML, CSS, JavaScript, Vite
+     HTML, CSS, JavaScript, Vite
+  ### Backend
-  ### Backend: Node.js, Express , MongoDB
+      Node.js, Express , MongoDB

 ## Contact
 For any inquiries or questions regarding this project, you can contact via email at luniva121@gmail.com.